-We are transforming the V&A Museum of Childhood – building on its rich heritage to create a world-leading museum of design and creativity for children and young people.
+The V&A Museum of Childhood is closed as we work to transform it into a new world-leading museum of design and creativity for children and young people – Young V&A.

 Get in touch at: firstname.lastname@example.org

 Sign up to be the first to hear about Young V&A news and events.

 Our strategic aims